 Specifies how much information to include in your slow log.
 The value is a comma-delimited string, and can contain any combination of the following values:

-- full: Equivalent to all other values OR’ed together.
+full: Equivalent to all other values OR’ed together without the

 Values are OR’ed together.